iptch/go-techbier-2024/theory-slides.md

+---
+author: Zak Cook & Selim Kälin
+---

 # Welcome to Go!

 Welcome to the Go Techbier!

-February 13th, 2024

-Presented by Zak Cook & Selim Kälin

 ---